khmais93/fend-challenge-client/README.md

 # FrontEnd Challenge, client side

-This app render patents results based on instanteneous searched words.
+This app render patents results based on instantaneous searched words.
 Words can be a part of a patent title or a chemical type used on the patent claim.
-User can choose between two by selecting the search type he wants to use.
+By selecting the search type he wishes to utilize, the user can pick between two options.

-For both search types, a table of results will be shown, it includes patents title and their number.
-Patent No if clicked will take the user to the Google patent website.
+For both sorts of searches, a table of results will be displayed, which will include patents title and number.
+If the user clicks on Patent No, they will be taken to the Google patent page.
-If you search using chemical type mode, then a part will show up showing how many patents are using this chemical type.
+If you search by chemical type, a section will appear that shows how many patents use that chemical type.

 To be able to use this search app, user must login first using his Google account.

-Results received in this app are the result of an the consumption of an API that was build mainly for this app using ExpressJs.
+The results in this app are the result of using an API that was built specifically for this app using ExpressJs.
 This Backend app is deployed on [Heroku](https://fend-challenge.herokuapp.com/api/v1/patents).

 Packages used: axios, react-bootstrap.